-When I talk to friends with Fibromyalgia, the topic of sex rarely comes up, but when it does it’s always in a negative light.
+When I talk to friends with Fibromyalgia, the topic of sex rarely comes up, but when it does it’s the discussion is rarely positive.

 “He wants it but I just can’t”

 Occasionally, I hear from someone who began their marriage with Fibro and sex was never a big issue because it was never a part of the relationship.
 However, that’s rarely the case.
 Most of us started off somewhat healthy, with at least some level of sexual drive and enjoyment.

 Most relationships start with lots of sex in the beginning and then slowly decrease as the relationship matures.
 This is true regardless of health issues.
 For those of us with Fibromyalgia, however, sometimes the decrease is sudden not gradual.
 Just as with everything else in our lives we may have gone from 60 to 0 in no time at all.